BYU-PCCL/holodeck/docs/agents/sphere-agent.rst

 -----------

 A basic sphere robot that moves along a plane.
 The SphereAgent does not have physics - it simply computes its next location and teleports there, as compared to the :ref:`turtle-agent` which has mass and momentum.

-See :class:`holodeck.agents.SphereAgent` for more details.
+See :class:`~holodeck.agents.SphereAgent` for more details.

 Control Schemes
 ---------------

-..
-TODO: Add documentation entries for these

-- Action Space
+- Discrete
 - Continuous Control Scheme

+See :class:`~holodeck.agents.SphereAgent` for details on how to use the control schemes.

 ..
 TODO: Example code?